 - 1 Egg Yolk

-- Option 1 - Cut the stalks and leaves off of the cauliflower and break it into small pieces.
-Add the cauliflower to an Instant Pot with one cup of water and set it to manual on lower pressure for 3 minutes.
+- Option 1 – Cut the stalks and leaves off of the cauliflower and break it into small pieces.
+Add the cauliflower to an Instant Pot with one cup of water and set it to manual on steam for 10 minutes.

 - Heat the 2 T. butter in a saucepan over medium/high heat.
 Add the squash, carrot, onion, garlic powder, mustard, and salt to the melted butter.

 - Sauté for 5 minutes, or until onion is translucent.
 Add the can of coconut milk to the saucepan and bring to a simmer.
 Allow to simmer for about 10 minutes, or until the vegetables are tender and the coconut milk has reduced by 2/3 and is thick.